okunator/cellseg_models.pytorch/README.md

 ## Features

 - High level API to define cell/nuclei instance segmentation models.
-- 4 cell/nuclei instance segmentation models and more to come.
+- 5 cell/nuclei instance segmentation models and more to come.
 - Open source datasets for training and benchmarking.
-- Pre-trained backbones/encoders from the [timm](https://github.com/rwightman/pytorch-image-models) library.
+- Pre-trained backbones/encoders from the [timm](https://github.com/huggingface/pytorch-image-models) library.
 - All the architectures can be augmented to **panoptic segmentation**.
 - A lot of flexibility to modify the components of the model architectures.
 - Sliding window inference for large images.
 - Multi-GPU inference.
 - Popular training losses and benchmarking metrics.
-- Simple model training with [pytorch-lightning](https://www.pytorchlightning.ai/).
 - Benchmarking utilities both for model latency & segmentation performance.
 - Regularization techniques to tackle batch effects/domain shifts.
 - Ability to add transformers to the decoder layers.
+- Example notebooks to train models with [lightning](https://lightning.ai/docs/pytorch/latest/) or [accelerate](https://huggingface.co/docs/accelerate/index).

 ## Installation